ArielBlackymetal/product_management/README.md

 - **Table `categories`**
   - Primary key on `id`

+- **Additional Index to Consider:**
+  - A compound index on `orders.product_id` and `orders.order_date` to optimize queries that retrieve a product and group results by date.

+- Additionally, for complex queries, the results can be stored in a separate table and updated periodically.

 - Based on the assessment, the query constructed using the `orders` and `products` tables is:

 ```SQL